-ScanShip is the AWT system that does not rely on membrane or RO technology.
-It is an open system, with some vessels having process elements integrated with the Scanship AWTS system, it is very simple and easy to follow.
+ScanShip AWP (Advanced Wastewater Purification) does not rely on membrane or RO technology.
+It is an open system, with some vessels having process elements integrated with the Scanship AWTS, it is very simple and easy to follow.

-Scanship has advanced integrated data collection, the major process parameters; pH, TSS, chemical use/dosage, and other process parameters are recorded.
+Scanship has advanced integrated data collection, the major process parameters; pH, TSS, chemical use/ dosage, and other process parameters are recorded.

 The data can be directly read out and stored, and available for review (intranet).
 Several phases of the process have data collection points.
-In most cases the major process parameters are recorded on the sampling custody form for future reference.
+In most cases, the major process parameters are recorded on the sampling custody form for future reference.
 This is not a regulatory requirement, but it shows that some operators take their AWTS performance very seriously.